-The College is best placed to provide the government and Australian communities with well-planned, efficient and coordinated support to bring us back to being a leader on the world stage in terms of road trauma reductions.
-As stated above, road trauma currently costs the economy 1.8% of GDP (OECD, 2015).
+As stated above, road trauma currently costs the economy 2.6% of GDP (OECD, 2014).
 The College has an extensive network of member organisations and relationships with stakeholders, and has an excellent track record in bringing all groups together to collaborate to enhance our road safety outcomes.
+The College is therefore best placed to provide the government and Australian communities with well-planned, efficient and coordinated support to bring us back to being a leader on the world stage in terms of road trauma reductions.

-In our submission, the College requests a total of \$4.65m over 3 years to fund activities aimed at substantially increasing Australia's road trauma reduction rate - a relatively small investment by the Australian government that will have ripple effects across the economy and society for many years.
+In our submission, the College requests a total of \$4.65m over 3 years to fund activities aimed at substantially increasing Australia's road trauma reduction rate - an investment by the Australian government that will have ripple effects across the economy and society for many years.

-The Coalition's Road Safety Policy recognises that the rate of progress in road trauma reductions has slowed in recent years and has a recognised that effective change is necessary.
+The Coalition have shown they are interested in improving road trauma outcomes.
+The Coalition's Road Safety Policy recognises that the rate of progress in road trauma reductions has slowed in recent years.
 The Policy sets out a plan to increase our combined efforts to reduce road trauma: